12 Steps To The Best Home Emergency Plan

 Why Do You Need An Emergency Plan?

-Every household should take the time to create and regularly update their disaster plan for several reasons:
+Every household should take the time to create and regularly update their disaster plan for several reasons.
+Being prepared enables you to:

-- It enables you to react quickly, which can save lives and prevent injury.
+- React quickly, which can save lives and prevent injuries.

-- It helps you make smart and informed decisions on the next emergency preparedness steps, such as emergency kit supplies and financial preparedness.
+- Plan your next steps, such as emergency kit supplies and financial preparedness.

 How Do I Create AN Emergency Plan?